Battle of Tsushima

 The battle involved the Japanese Combined Fleet under Admiral Tōgō Heihachirō and the Russian Second Pacific Squadron under Admiral Zinovy Rozhestvensky, which had sailed over seven months and 18000 nmi from the Baltic Sea.
-The Russians hoped to reach Vladivostok and establish naval control of the Far East in order to relieve the Imperial Russian Army in Manchuria.
-The Russian fleet had a large advantage in the number of battleships, but was overall older and slower than the Japanese fleet, and outnumbered nearly three to one in total hulls.
+The Russians hoped to reach Vladivostok and establish naval control of the Far East to relieve the Imperial Russian Army in Manchuria.
+The Russian fleet had a large advantage in the number of battleships, but was overall older and slower than the Japanese fleet, and was outnumbered nearly three to one in total hulls.
 The Russians were sighted in the early morning on 27 May, and the battle began in the afternoon.
 Rozhestvensky was wounded and knocked unconscious in the initial action, and four of his battleships were sunk by sunset.
 At night, Japanese destroyers and torpedo boats attacked the remaining ships, and Admiral Nikolai Nebogatov surrendered in the morning of 28 May.

-All 11 Russian battleships were lost, out of which seven were sunk and four captured.
+All 11 Russian battleships were lost, of which seven were sunk and four captured.
 Only a few warships escaped, with one cruiser and two destroyers reaching Vladivostok, and two auxiliary cruisers as well as one transport escaping back to Madagascar.
 Three cruisers were interned at Manila by the United States until the war was over.
 Eight auxiliaries and one destroyer were disarmed and remanded at Shanghai by China.
 Russian casualties were high, with more than 5,000 dead and 6,000 captured.
-The Japanese, which had lost no heavy ships, had 117 dead.
+The Japanese, who had lost no heavy ships, had 117 dead.

-The loss of almost every heavy warship of the Baltic Fleet forced Russia to sue for peace, and the Treaty of Portsmouth was signed in September 1905.
-In Japan, the battle was hailed as one of the greatest naval victories in Japanese history, and Admiral Tōgō was revered as a national hero.
+The loss of almost every heavy warship of the Baltic Fleet forced Russia to sue for peace, and the Treaty of Portsmouth was signed in September 1905, 340 years after the first battle against the Europeans in Battle of Fukuda Bay in 1565, the battle was hailed in Japan as one of the greatest naval victories in Japanese history, comparable to repelling the invading Kōryō (Mongol) fleets in 1274 (770 ships) and 1281 (900 ships).
+(Note: See Goryeo under Mongol rule#Mongol invasions of Japan and Kamikaze#Definition and origin for details.)
+Admiral Tōgō was revered as a national hero.
 (Note: He ended up being enshrined as a deity at Tōgō Shrine later in 1940, even though during his lifetime the admiral balked at the idea of being deified.)
 His flagship has been preserved as a museum ship in Yokosuka Harbour.